 Try not to wait until your baby is really hungry to offer a bottle of formula, as a hungry baby is usually cranky and not in the mood to try something new.

-Always remember to have patience and take a break if you get frustrated – you can always try later!
+Always remember to be a patient type of mom or dad and take a break if you get frustrated – you can always try later!

 The Bottom Line